LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-model-validation/viewmodels.rst

 To start with understanding why we may want to use a ViewModel, let's refactor our code to use a model directly in our view.

-First, we want to convert the collection of Events we have been holding into a list.
+First, in ``EventsController``, we want to convert the collection of Events we have been holding into a list.

 .. sourcecode:: csharp
    :lineno-start: 19